Android-for-Python/Android-for-Python-Users/README.md

         FileChooserListView(rootpath=storage_path) # storage directory
 ```

 For [Shared Storage](#shared-storage) use the Android Chooser.
 The [AndroidStorage4Kivy package](#androidstorage4kivy) provides a Python wrapper around the Android Chooser.
-Files in shared storage are referenced by a *content uri* not a *file path*, the package provides an api for copying between these.
+Files in shared storage are referenced by a *content URI* not a *file path*, the package provides an API for copying between these.

 ## KivyMD

 The [KivyMD](https://github.com/kivymd/KivyMD) widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.

-Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the api may change with KivyMD versions.
+Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the API may change with KivyMD versions.

 The KivyMD [instructions for Buildozer](https://github.com/kivymd/KivyMD#how-to-use-with-buildozer) are updated for [a known KivyMD issue on some Android devices](https://github.com/kivymd/KivyMD#how-to-fix-a-shader-bug-on-an-android-device).